robbert-harms/MDT/docs/_dynamic_modules/parameters.rst

 The values in the static maps are meant for values per voxel (and optionally also per volume).
 They can hold, for example, b0 inhomogeneity maps or flip angle maps that have a specific value per voxel and (optionally) per volume.

-A static map parameter is identified by having the super class :py:class:`~mdt.models.parameters.StaticMapParameterConfig` and are commonly placed in the Python module named ``static_maps.py``.
+A static map parameter is identified by having the super class :py:class:`~mdt.models.parameters.StaticMapParameterTemplate` and are commonly placed in the Python module named ``static_maps.py``.